 Our performance is affected by the selling prices of each of our products.
 We price our products based on several factors, including manufacturing costs, life cycle stage of the product, competition, technical complexity of the product, size of the purchase order and our relationship with the customer.
 We typically are able to charge the highest price for a product when it is first introduced.
 Although from time to time we are able to raise our selling prices during times of supply constraints, our average selling prices typically decline over a product's life cycle, which may be offset by changes in conditions in the semiconductor industry such as constraints in foundry capacity.
 The general trend in the semiconductor industry is for the average selling prices of semiconductors to decline over a product's life cycle due to competition, production efficiencies, emergence of substitutes and technological obsolescence.
 Our cost reduction efforts also contribute to this decline in average selling prices.
 See "-Cost of Revenues and Cost Reductions."
-Our average selling prices are affected by the cyclicality of the TFT-LCD panel industry.
-Downward pricing pressure on TFT-LCD panel manufacturers could result in similar downward pricing pressure on us.
-According to Display Search, the average selling price of 17-inch and 32-inch panels decreased by 25.2% and 28.7%, respectively, in 2006 compared to 2005.
+Our average selling prices are also affected by the cyclicality of the TFT-LCD panel industry.
+There have been industry reports of a possible oversupply of TFT-LCD panels starting from the fourth quarter of 2008.
+Any downward pricing pressure on TFT-LCD panel manufacturers could result in similar downward pricing pressure on us.
+During periods of declining average selling prices for TFT-LCD panels, TFT-LCD panel manufacturers may also decrease capacity utilization and sell fewer panels, which could depress demand for our display drivers.
 Our average selling prices are also affected by the packaging type our customers choose as well as the level of product integration.
 However, the impact of declining average selling prices on our profitability can be offset or mitigated to a certain extent by increased volume, as lower prices may stimulate demand and thereby drive sales.